 Genital herpes due to HSV-2 is a very widespread infection worldwide, lasts a lifetime and has no cure.
 It is estimated that around 500 million people are infected worldwide.
 There are more women than men infected, and the prevalence increases with age, despite the fact that there are a higher number of infections in adolescents.
 Between 10%-20% of infected people have been diagnosed, and up to a third of people with a new infection may develop symptoms.
 HSV-2 infection triples the risk of HIV infection, and increases the risk of miscarriage and premature birth.
 People infected with HSV-2 and HIV are more likely to transmit AIDS, with HSV-2 infection being one of the most frequent in patients with HIV (60%-90%).

 There is a certain percentage of genital infections that can be attributed to HSV-1, so distinguishing the type of virus causing this infection is very important, since genital HSV-1 infections they are not as severe clinically and are less likely to recur than those caused by HSV-2.

 At Rekom Biotech, we desing and manufacture IVD reagents for diagnosis of Genital herpes.
+If you do not find what you are looking for, you can request our custom-made recombinant proteins/antibodies service.
 Do not hesitate to contact us!